Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 More Things to Do in Jasper in Winter

 So, there you have it- our favourite winter activities in Jasper!
 Of course, this is not all there is to do during a winter getaway in Jasper.
-There are some great skating rinks (check out Pyramid Lake) and opportunities to go on wildlife tours, sleigh rides, fat biking, ice climbing and dog sledding.
+There are opportunities to go on wildlife tours, sleigh rides, fat biking, ice climbing and dog sledding.

 Even though we make annual trips to Jasper in the winter, we still have only scratched the surface of all there is to do here!

 - The winter weather in Jasper can range from quite mild (by Canadian standards) to very cold.
 Come prepared with warm clothing and a lot of layers.

 - Road conditions can also vary in the wintertime.
 Make sure your vehicle is equipped with good tires and a winter survival kit, just in case.

 - Winter sports equipment can be rented in town at one of the sport/outdoor shops.

 - The Parks Canada Visitor Information Centre can give you some great suggestions on where to go snowshoeing, cross country skiing, or winter hiking.
 They also can provide you with trail maps and road reports.

 - Marmot Basin is only 20 kms from the town of Jasper.
 There are 91 runs (30% novice, 30% intermediate, 20% advanced, 20% expert) on four mountain faces.
 Check the Marmot Basin website for information on mid-week ski deals and discounts during the Jasper in January festival.

 - Sun Dog Tours and Maligne Adventures are tour providers in Jasper that offer guided winter activities.